 Fleas jump, bite, and infest in no time.
 If you think you have fleas in your home, it is already too late.
 You have a full infestation on your hands.
-The more you know about fleas, the safer your home and pets will be.
+The more you know about these parasitic pests, the safer your home and pets will be.

 WHAT DO FLEAS LOOK LIKE?

-There are over 2,000 species of fleas.
-The most common in US homes is the cat flea.
-Fleas look like little specs when you hold them in your hand.
+There are over 2,000 species of fleas, and more than 300 can be found in the United States.
+The most common species in U.S. homes is the cat flea.
+Fleas look like little dark specs when you hold them in your hand.
 A flea is a little more than 2 mm long.
-Their colors are usually dark brown to dark red.
-Fleas are small insects with thin, flat bodies and no wings.
+Fleas are small with thin, flat bodies that are usually dark brown or red and no wings.

 IS IT POSSIBLE TO HAVE A FLEA PROBLEM IF YOU DON’T HAVE PETS THAT GO OUTSIDE?